 - Old food storage containers (tupperware, glad/ziploc disposable containers…etc) – you can find these in the free bin at garage sales all the time!

 - Food containers from the grocery store deli

 |Examples of containers for winter sowing seeds|

 When it comes to choosing which containers to use for winter sowing seeds, it boils down to what you prefer and what types of containers are available to you.
 The types of containers I prefer to use are ones with lids that are easy to take off and put back on, like ice cream buckets and food containers.
 Milk jugs also work very well and are readily available.

 I especially like containers that can withstand the heat of the dishwasher without melting.
 This makes the task of cleaning hundreds of containers much easier.
 I’ve noticed that if they can stand the dishwasher, they usually last longer and these are the containers I can use for more than one year.

-One thing to note is that some "plastic" take out containers are now made out of corn, which is great for the environment....but not for winter sowing unfortunately. (and these will disintegrate in the dishwasher)
+One thing to note is that some “plastic” take out containers are now made out of corn, which is great for the environment….but not great for winter sowing seeds, unfortunately. (and these will disintegrate in the dishwasher)